mozilla/protocol/components/forms/08-field/readme.md

 ### Tips

-- The field wrapper can also contain an optional field-info component for added notes or instructions.
+- The Field wrapper can also contain an optional field-info component for added notes or instructions.
 - The Field layout features are most useful in larger forms.
 They may not be needed for a small or simple form, like a single search box or a login form.